Our birding travels (click map to enlarge)

-Below are the places we’ve traveled to and the stories/blogs I’ve written and I will make sure to keep this updated as I post new blogs related to the places we travel.
+Below are the places we’ve traveled to and links to the stories/blog posts I’ve written about them.
+As I write more, I’ll update this list, so come back and check this index if you’re looking for something about a particular area.
 I hope it inspires you and helps if you ever journey to any of these wonderful places on our planet.

 Belize